cloudant-labs/graphdb-slate/source/includes/api/_document.md

 </tbody>
 </table>

 When a document (or document revision) is not correctly committed to the database because of an error, you should check the `error` field to determine error type and course of action.
-Errors will be one of the following type:
+The error is one of `conflict` or `forbidden`.

 #### `conflict`

 The document as submitted is in conflict.
-If you used the default bulk transaction mode then the new revision will not have been created and you will need to re-submit the document to the database.
+If you used the default bulk transaction mode, then the new revision was not created.
+You must re-submit the document to the database.

 Conflict resolution of documents added using the bulk docs interface is identical to the resolution procedures used when resolving conflict errors during replication.

 #### `forbidden`

-> in validation function
+> Example javascript to produce `forbidden` error as part of a validation function:

 ```
 throw({forbidden: 'invalid recipe ingredient'});
 ```

-> Error from validation function
+> Resulting error message from the validation function:

 ```json
 {